 The Kansas Supervised Lender/Mortgage Company Bond gives concrete assurance that whenever borrowers and consumers are abused in the process of obtaining loans, they can be remunerated for the damage done to them.

 The bond likewise inhibits the lender or mortgage broker in making loan approvals to borrowers who do not have the capacity to pay back loans obtained.
 This bond will also stop him/her from convincing clients to join him/her in fraudulent activities during the application process.

-In addition, because of the bond’s existence, brokers and lenders are constrained from pressuring any prospective borrower into availing of high-risk loans with high-interest rates, from charging added fees and redundant charges, and from targeting vulnerable customers.
+Also, because of the bond’s existence, brokers and lenders are constrained from pressuring any prospective borrower into availing of high-risk loans with high-interest rates, from charging added fees and redundant charges, and from targeting vulnerable customers.
 It is also a manifestation of a serious undertaking on the part of the mortgage broker to operate the business according to the mandates of the Uniform Consumer Credit Code and the Kansas Mortgage Business Act.